About the GET Program

 You have four options:

-- Transfer the funds to another family member with an existing account by completing a Transfer Request form.
+- Transfer the funds to another family member with an existing account by completing a Transfer Request form (available on the Forms page).
 There is a lifetime maximum of 500 units per student.

-- Change the student beneficiary to another family member by completing a Change of Student Beneficiary form.
+- Change the student beneficiary to another family member by completing a Change of Student Beneficiary form (available on the Forms page).

-- Request a refund by completing a Refund/Cancellation Request form.
+- Request a refund by completing a Refund/Cancellation Request form (available on the Forms page).
 This form must be notarized.
-Review our Refund and Cancellation policy to learn more.
+Review our Refund and Cancellation policy (available on the Forms page) to learn more.

 How soon can I use my GET units? +-